modgeosys/fme-desktop-docker/README.md

 automatically install specified versions of Safe Software's **FME Desktop** product into corresponding **Docker** containers on a Linux or other UNIX-like host running an X server.
-When started, these containers will run *FME Workbench*, from which the **FME Data Inspector** and subordinate *FME Workbench* processes may be subsequently launched.
+When started, these containers will run any **FME Desktop** application.

 This configuration mounts your home directory on your host by default, so you'll have full access to any workspaces or data